nzmpi/NFT-game-robots/README.md

  - Utils is a base contract.
  - It is upgradeable and can receive NFTs using safeTransfer.
- - The contract uses 'UUPSUpgradeable' from the OZ library.
+ - The contract uses [UUPSUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/proxy/utils/UUPSUpgradeable.sol) from the OZ library.
  - This contract stores all variables, structs, mappings, events, errors and basic functions.

-To deploy the game one needs to deploy it with Proxy and with RewardToken and RobotsNFT's addresses.

 ### Factory